How do I know if I'm ready for Endless Customers?

 Your investment involves putting the right people in the right places and making your team available to help the content creators with the content.

-Find a content manager or content writer who can interview your content experts, maintain a content calendar and take this marketing initiative into their own hands, and you've made the first crucial investment They Ask, You Answer.
+Find a content manager or content writer to interview your content experts, maintain a content calendar and take this marketing initiative into your own hands, and you'll have made the first crucial investment in Endless Customers.

-If you are serious about targeting today's digital buyer and their preference for video and visual content, you should also consider hiring an in-house videographer and getting your staff in front of the camera.
-This is an important part of your 'They Ask, You Answer' journey.
+If you're serious about targeting today's digital buyer and their preference for video and visual content, you should also consider hiring an in-house videographer and getting your staff in front of the camera.
+This is an important part of your 'Endless Customers' journey.
 We call this "The Visual Sale.

 5. You understand that long-term commitment is needed